LeodanisVRGitHub/vendor-products-app/VERCEL_DEPLOY.md

    - Build Command: `prisma generate && next build --turbopack`
    - Output Directory: `.next` (auto-filled)
    - Install Command: `npm install`
+6. **IMPORTANT:** Before clicking Deploy, go to "Environment Variables" and add:
+   - Skip this step for now if using Vercel Postgres (configured in Step 6)
-6. Click "Deploy"
+7. Click "Deploy"
-7. Wait for deployment to complete (2-3 minutes)
+8. Wait for deployment to complete (2-3 minutes)
-8. Your app is live! 🎉
+9. Your app is live! 🎉

 ### Option B: Vercel CLI (Advanced)